DGrantII/speed-clicker/README.md

 A fast-paced, reflex-testing clicker game built with React and Vite.
 Challenge yourself to complete clickable grids as quickly as possible, or test your clicking speed in the CPS (Clicks Per Second) test!
+(Disclaimer: The game is still a work-in-progress, I am currently working on improvements such as error boundaries and highscores)

 Live Demo
 ---------